-Lundin Energy operates in a regulated and highly priced carbon environment. - Compensation for emissions is made through purchasing carbon quotas within the EU-ETS trading scheme and a carbon tax to the Norwegian state. - A carbon price, based on the combined cost of the quota and the tax, is factored into the economic planning and engineering design of new projects. - The price fluctuates based on foreign exchange and the EU-ETS costs, but a base figure of \$72 is used with upward costs projections. - The price will vary according to national regulation and the EU-ETS trading scheme. - The internal carbon price, based on what the Norwegian government set as regulated price, is incorporated into Lundin Energy's economic planning models approved by the CFO. - Investment decisions are made on a wide range of factors, which includes current and forward looking pricing of emissions.
+Lundin Energy operates in a regulated and highly priced carbon environment.
+The way we use the internal carbon price is as follows: - Compensation for emissions is made through purchasing carbon quotas within the EU-ETS trading scheme and a carbon tax to the Norwegian state. - A carbon price, based on the combined cost of the quota and the tax, is factored into the economic planning and engineering design of new projects. - The price fluctuates based on foreign exchange and the EU-ETS costs, but a base figure of \$100 is used with upward costs projections. - The price will vary according to national regulation and the EU-ETS trading scheme. - The internal carbon price, based on what the Norwegian government set as regulated price, is incorporated into Lundin Energy's economic planning models approved by the CFO. - Investment decisions are made on a wide range of factors, which includes current and forward looking pricing of emissions.